casey/just/README.md

 The command-line option `--dotenv-path`, short form `-E`, can be used to set or override `dotenv-path` at runtime.

-If `dotenv-filename` is set `just` will look for a file at the given path, relative to the working directory and each of its ancestors.
+If `dotenv-filename` is set, `just` will look for a file at the given path, relative to the working directory and each of its ancestors.

-If `dotenv-filename` is not set, but `dotenv-load` or `dotenv-required` are set, just will look for a file named `.env`, relative to the working directory and each of its ancestors.
+If `dotenv-filename` is not set, but `dotenv-load` or `dotenv-required` are set, `just` will look for a file named `.env`, relative to the working directory and each of its ancestors.

 `dotenv-filename` and `dotenv-path` are similar, but `dotenv-path` is only